 A built in super-charger provides air input and unlike most 2-cycles the Uni-Mod engine has what we call “perfect scavenging”.
 Input air-fuel mixtures are forced up against the exhaust gases in a manner that does not allow the new air-fuel mixture to go out the exhaust ports.
 The Uni-Mod operates at a constant speed and does not idle.
 This maximizes overall efficiency and keeps the air-fuel mixture controlled, reducing harmful emissions.
 Our current Uni-Mod design is sized to produce roughly 40 HP.

 The Uni-Mod Engine has a variable compression ratio that allows for the burning of liquid or gaseous fuels.
-An external solid fuel burning option will enable the Uni-Mod to operate utilizing steam.

 Hydraulic fluid output is variable in pressure and volume, eliminating the need for complicated mechanical transmissions.